openbaton/docs/docs/vnfm-how-to-write.md

 Once you have imported one of the vnfm-sdks you will have access to all the model classes and the vnfm-sdk classes needed to implement a VNFManager.

-The following section shows you how to import the vnfm-sdk-jms, representative for all the other opportunities.
+The following section shows you how to import the vnfm-sdk-amqp, representative for all the other opportunities.

 ### Import a vnfm-sdk